just-zoomit/Csharp-MSDK-signature-console-app-/README.md

    `dotnet new console --framework net6.0 --use-program-main`

-   Note: You may have to `--use-program-main` and add the main function manually
+   Note: You may have to remove `--use-program-main` and add the main function manually

 2. In terminal, cd into the cloned repo: